Best Self-Propelled Lawn Mowers in 2026: Battery and Gas Compared

 Self-propelled mowers use three different speed control systems, and the one you choose affects how the mower feels more than almost any other spec.

 Single speed: The drive engages at one speed.
-Usually found on budget models ($250-$300).
+Usually found on budget models (mid-range).
 You're either pushing at that speed or not.
 If the fixed speed is too fast for your terrain or mowing style, tough luck.
 Works fine if the speed happens to match how you walk, but it's inflexible.

 Variable speed (lever or dial): You set the speed with a thumb lever or dial, typically with 4-6 speed settings.
-Found on mid-range mowers ($300-$500).
+Found on mid-range mowers (premium tier).
 This gives you control — slow down for thick patches, speed up on open stretches.
 The EGO Touch Drive system is a variation: squeeze the handle harder for more speed.
 It's intuitive once you get the hang of it, though some people find it fatiguing on longer mows because you're gripping the whole time.

 Personal Pace / auto-sense: The mower matches your walking speed automatically.
 Push faster, it drives faster.
 Walk slower, it slows down.
 Toro pioneered this and it remains the best implementation.
 Honda's version (Smart Drive) uses a paddle that works similarly.
 This is the most natural-feeling system — it's like the mower reads your mind.
 The downside: if you stumble or hesitate, the mower does too.